hikeventures/hikeventures.github.io/_posts/events/2017-06-22-OutDoor-2017-adidas.markdown

   - Adidas
 layout: post
 ---
-On our visit to the OutDoor Show 2017 in Friedrichshafen we had the chance to interview Adidas about some of their latest products.
+During our visit to the OutDoor Show 2017 in Friedrichshafen, we had the chance to interview Adidas about some of their latest products.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/SRuUvxdM5XA"></iframe>